Reporting damp and mould

 What happens when I report an issue?

-When you first report damp, mould or condensation to us, our team will assess the type of issue to identify the most appropriate solution and explain to you what work needs to be carried out.
-We will aim to respond to any reports as quickly as possible.
-We will also check if there is anyone in your household that could be particularly at risk of the effects of damp and mould, such as elderly people, pregnant women, babies, and young children or those with health conditions.
-If this is the case, we will visit your home within five working days.
+We will also check whether anyone in your household might be particularly at risk from the effects of damp and mould, such as elderly people, pregnant women, babies and young children or those with health conditions.
+If this is the case, we will visit your home within 24 hours at a time that suits you.

-For the more complicated cases our team of professionally qualified surveyors will visit your home to determine what works need to be carried out.
-We will contact you six weeks after the work is completed to check that you are happy that the issue has been resolved, and will only close this down when you are satisfied with the outcome.
+We will always contact you six weeks after the work is completed to check that you are happy that the issue has been resolved and will only close this down when you are satisfied with the outcome.